laminas/tutorials/docs/book/getting-started/skeleton-application.md

 >
 > At this point, you will be prompted to answer questions as noted above.
 >
-> Alternately, if you do not have Composer installed, but *do* have either
-> Vagrant or docker-compose available, you can run Composer via those:
+> Alternately, if you do not have Composer installed, but *do* have docker-compose available, you can run Composer via those:
 >
 > ```bash
-> # For Vagrant:
-> $ vagrant up
-> $ vagrant ssh -c 'composer install'
-> # For docker-compose:
 > $ docker-compose build
 > $ docker-compose run laminas composer install
 > ```